Self-driving cars are not as close as you think – unless you hire a chauffeur.

 It turns out that the valley between looking close to human without looking creepy is vast.
 Making an automaton indistinguishable from human is a few major scientific breakthroughs away.
 Androids aren’t going to infiltrate our ranks and fool us any time soon.

-We should look to these previous case for some guidance on where self-driving automobiles are going.
+We should look to these previous cases for some guidance on where self-driving automobiles are going.
 What did these other experiences teach us?

 Rapid progress augured well for reaching an end goal – artificially intelligent machines for war or peace, androids serving our whims and charming us with whimsy.
 But that progress slowly ground to a crawl.

 As we approached the various goals, it became clear the goal itself was unclear because we didn’t really understand it in human terms.
-How does the brain accurately and quickly read handwritten notes or different typed fonts?
-Is that an appropriate approach to use with a computer or is there an entirely different approach that is more suitable?
-What aesthetic triggers in our brain make something look uncanny?
-Is it viscerally indicative of something physically or mentally diseased.
-Does that provoke perception of illness or madness provoke revulsion?
-How do we get past it?
+How does the brain accurately and quickly read handwritten notes or different type fonts?
+What aesthetic triggers in our brains make something look uncanny?
+Do we have a visceral reaction of a not quite normal looking face as indicative of physical or mental illness.
+Does that not-so-human face provoke revulsion because evolution taught us that reaction is safe?
 How would we ever know when we witnessed a bomb being smart?
 Would it refuse to sacrifice itself and therefore not explode?

-What is common to these areas is that, while technical progress is rapid, and we rapidly progress toward those goals, ultimately we didn’t understand what the goal is.
+What is common to these areas is that, while technical progress is rapid, we ultimately didn’t understand what the means to the goal.
 Handwriting recognition is a simple matter of letter recognition until it isn’t.
 Then it’s a bigger problem or a completely different problem.
+Making latex faces works until it scares the bejesus out of us.

-When we find ourselves thwarted, we realize that the exercise actually raises more questions and brings out fundamental questions about what it is to be human.
-The questions to be answered then belong to biologists, psychologists, philosophers, artists, cosmeticians, writers and other non-technical folks.
+When we find ourselves thwarted, we realize that the exercise actually raises more questions about what it is to be human.
+Those questions must be answered by biologists, psychologists, philosophers, artists, cosmeticians, and writers.

-Here we are racing along to the self-driving car.
-There are many wonderful new automotive technologies and more come out each year.
-So many new technologies represent the building blocks required for self-driving cars and those building blocks are being provided so quickly it follows that this bottom up approach will result in self-driving cars – eventually.
+Here we are racing toward self-driving car.
+There are new automotive technologies each year and many represent the building blocks required for self-driving cars.
+Those building blocks are coming so fast that this bottom up approach will soon result in self-driving cars being everywhere.

 Or will it.